ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Tasks">

-> Upload the file in the Storage Account :
+> Upload the file in the Storage Account:
+>
 >- Navigate to the Storage Account `sahandsonlabinoday01`.
 >- In the left-hand menu, click on `Storage browser` and select `Blob containers`.
 >- Click on the `input` container.